storybookjs/test-runner/README.md

 The test runner will report the results in the CLI and generate a `coverage/storybook/coverage-storybook.json` file which can be used by `nyc`.

 ![](.github/assets/coverage-result.png)

+> **Note**
+> If your components are not shown in the report and you're using Vue or Svelte, it's probably because you're missing a .nycrc.json file to specify the file extensions.
+Use the [recipes](https://github.com/yannbf/storybook-coverage-recipes) for reference on how to set that up.

 If you want to generate coverage reports with [different reporters](https://istanbul.js.org/docs/advanced/alternative-reporters/), you can use `nyc` and point it to the folder which contains the Storybook coverage file. `nyc` is a dependency of the test runner so you will already have it in your project.